vipersnews/Py-tvt/README.md

 The script will run through the hosts and the shared commands list.

 If there is an error connecting to an individual host, it will print and error and continue on.

+All outputs are stored in the output folder.

 Upon completion of the Before script option, it will write Completed.